 Outreach to clinical settings (e.g., hospitals, mental health clinics) differed from outreach to non-clinical settings (e.g., colleges/schools, community groups).
 Clinicians wanted information about treatment options for their patients and were also interested in opportunities for clinical consultation regarding complex cases.
 Clinicians and clinical leaders were interested in opportunities for continuing education and were open to scheduling grand rounds or staff conferences.
 In contrast, outreach efforts to non-clinical settings were tailored to the characteristics of the program.
-For example, school counseling program emphasized that their students did not have such disorders).
+For example, school counseling centers were not interested in learning about psychotic disorders (more than one college counseling program emphasized that their students did not have such disorders).
 Community-based advocacy or organizer groups were also keenly aware of stigma associated with serious mental illness.
 Outreach to these groups focused on how the Connection team could be a resource to assist their students/residents/family members to accomplish shared goals, such as educational, work, or other goals that may improve quality of life.